hds/hegdenu.net/content/posts/understanding-async-await-4.md

 However, if the channel is closed and empty, and error is returned.

-This is the same error that the sender receives if the channel is closed.
+This is the same error that the sender returns if the channel is closed.

 **State: channel is empty (not closed).**